Vibrant Rhythms in the City: Gran Gala with Talentos Group Brings Colombian Folklore to London

 Conchita – Bullerenge: Another of my favourites, such as energy, a song by Petrona Martinez.

-Lastly, the farewell dance was with all the dancers on the stage, of course, the Barranquilla Carnival that we all love in Colombia, it is listed as Cultural Heritage of the Nation and Masterpiece of the Oral and Intangible Heritage of Humanity, this is a fantastic celebration of colours where all the history of the folklore of the Caribbean blends.
+Lastly, the farewell dance was with all the dancers on the stage, featuring the Barranquilla Carnival that we all loved in Colombia.
+It is listed as Cultural Heritage of the Nation and a Masterpiece of the Oral and Intangible Heritage of Humanity.
+This fantastic celebration of colours blends all the history of the folklore of the Caribbean.

-My special thanks to my special friends, Yanet, Misha, Paulo, People of CS & Internations who attended my invitation! amazing to have all there :).
+My special thanks to my special friends, Yanet, Misha, Paulo, and the people of CS & Internations who attended my invitation!
+It was amazing to have you all there 🙂

 MORE ABOUT TALENTOS

-If you are interested in supporting Talentos Group and all our cultural activities please dance please follow us on social media.
+If you are interested in supporting Talentos Group and all our cultural activities, please follow us on social media.

-Talentos Group objective is to promote art and culture through dance and recreational and recreational activities and to contribute to cultural interchange for the vast diversity of the people in London & Europe.
+Talentos Group’s objective is to promote art and culture through dance and recreational activities, contributing to cultural interchange for the vast diversity of people in London and Europe.

 HOW TO GET INVOLVED WITH TALENTOS : IDEAS: